Warren Buffet said, "It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you'll do things differently."

-We train clients on how to be interviewed during a crisis, so they appear confident, compassionate and knowledgeable and are able to direct the interview, rather than just be along for the ride.
+We train clients on how to be interviewed during a crisis, so they appear confident, compassionate, and knowledgeable and are able to direct the interview, rather than just going along for the ride.
 In many ways, a crisis is your organization's opportunity to prove its merit and demonstrate its fortitude.
 That's what crisis communications prepares you to do: handle a negative situation in the best possible way, so that you come out on top.

 Our half-day or full-day crisis communications media training sessions include interview tips and guidelines and message development.
 We conduct and record mock interviews to help clients see how they might appear in a real interview setting.
 While no one can have complete control over a story, media training gives companies a better chance to guide the conversation and be pleased with the result.